sattvik/leinjacker/README.md

    * `read-lein-project` - reads a `project.clj` and returns the project map.
 This abstracts away the location and name of Leiningen's project read function, since it was renamed between generations.
+   * `abort` - 1.x- and 2.x-compatible way to signal task failure.

 ## Usage

 Just drop the following into your plug-in’s `project.clj`: